010824-GENAI/docs/capstone.md

 ## Project Requirements

-- Users should interact with a LangChain Agent, an LLM equipped with tools.
+- Users should interact with a LangChain Chain or Agent, an LLM equipped with tools.
   - Tools should retrieve data and provide additional context to the Agent to answer the user's questions (e.g., retrieve data from documents, the web, databases, etc.).
+- The Chains or Agents should maintain a memory of the ongoing chat.
 - The project should utilize a vector database and an embedding model to enable semantic search.
-- The Agent should maintain a memory of the ongoing chat.
-- A chat UI should be provided by Streamlit.
+- Some sort of interface.

 ## Technologies